 Most teachers have little experience with these types of projects, so I led a group of teachers on a trip to Guatemala this summer where they learned the art and technique of producing video documentaries.
 Inspired by the Humans of New York blog, teacher participants interviewed the Mayan people of Guatemala to understand their lives and culture.

-At the end of the trip, I produced an ebook that documents our experience, includes the finished projects, and details the lesson for the project so you can do the same project with your students.
+At the end of the trip, I produced an ebook that documents our experience, includes the finished projects, and details the lesson for the documentaries so you can do a similar project with your students.

 I'm passionate about all kinds of storytelling and how the act of creating and publishing stories has the ability to open hearts and minds.
 This article explores my ideas about storytelling and empathy and can give you a better sense of my philosophy of teaching and learning.
 It was written by Nicole Krueger for the ISTE member magazine, Empowered Learner in 2018.
 See the full article below.
 Photos by Allen Zaki.